Human-Animal Bond in Colorado works in three areas:

 1. HABIC sponsors animal-assisted intervention services and programs in partnership with our volunteers and our community.

-We train and support human-animal volunteer teams to work with professionals in our community in providing animal-assisted activity (AAA) and animal-assisted therapy (AAT) to people of all ages.
-Learn more about AAA and AAT by exploring the links on this page in the sidebar.
+We train and support human-animal volunteer teams to work with professionals in our community in providing animal-assisted activity and animal-assisted therapy to people of all ages.
+Learn more about animal-assisted activity and animal-assisted therapy by exploring the links on this page in the sidebar.

 2. HABIC offers education and training classes.